RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #8

+Finished my second liter of smart water, which is good and I'll need to start a third.
+Before I do that though I'm going to jump onto the 10 mins of stairs.
+This ought to be fun... lol.
+Here we go.

 ## #7

 So I have taken a walk to get hot chocolate... normally I would get a caramel